Interest Only Remortgages

 Every country will have slightly different criteria, in England & Wales most UK lenders will cover the vast majority of areas

-In Scotland there are sometimes restrictions on certain postcodes, in this instance you may need to seek the help of a specialist lender and most certainly a mortgage expert will be needed.
+In Scotland there are sometimes restrictions on certain postcodes, in this instance you may need to seek the help of a specialist lender and most certainly an interest only remortgage expert will be needed.

 Northern Ireland is very similar to Scotland, a number of UK lenders don’t lend in Northern Ireland, this means the criteria is stricter with the ones that do.
 Things to consider: